 Tony L. Townhouse Owner and HOA Member

 Condominium Owner Associations’ have control over the types of alterations that can be made, who can make them, and the materials that can be used.
-If you don’t follow their rules, you could be forced to undo the work.
+If you don’t follow their rules, all the great work you’d have done would have to be undone.
 Or worse.

 As an owner of a condo, your own 2 types of property.